 So while Anaah walked with her thoughts in the magician's garden, Salarius sat or worked in Anaah's garden, both searching for an answer.
 Each day Anaah wandered further into the garden.
 Spring was giving way to summer, and while flowers bloomed outside, in the magician’s garden, there was no riot of color.
 Only the undulating warmth of the days told of the change of seasons.

 On one of these days as she walked, the trees began to thin until they were no more.
 Anaah found herself facing gates that led out of the castle grounds.
 She had never before thought of escape; she knew Vakeus would find and bring her back.
 But today facing the gates, the thought of walking through them filled her heart with a yearning for village and home.
-She stepped toward the tall ornate bars.
+Anaah stepped toward the tall ornate bars.
 They were like two huge windows.
-Once opened, they could banish confinement and bring freedom.
-The nearer she came the feelings intensified, as if the entire garden was filling, pushing it’s own yearnings into her.
-The nearer she came the yearnings of the entire garden.
-Her hands stretched to touch the cool narrow bars, but instead, broad palms with fingers like iron grasped her.
+Once opened, they would banish confinement and bring freedom.
+Her hands stretched to touch the cool narrow bars, the garden pushing its yearning into her, but instead, broad palms with fingers like iron grasped her.
 She tried to pull away, but Vakeus held tight.
 "This is your home Anaah.
 You have no need for others.
 You will be my queen.
 Others will come to you at my bidding, but you will never go to them."

 Anaah pulled hard against Vakeus's grasp, until he let her hands slip free.
 The red imprints of his fingers remained, bright like the berries the villagers used for dying cloth.
 "I’ll never marry you," she shouted.
 "I’d rather live in the garden as statue or plant."